 Please also be advised that all manuscripts must fully comply with the journal’s author guidelines.
 Any submission failing to meet these standards—whether in format, content, or adherence to specified guidelines—will be rejected.
 It is crucial to carefully follow all instructions to avoid delays or rejection in the review process.

-Vol 8, No 2 (2024): Journal of Government and Civil Society (October)
+Vol 9, No 1 (2025): Journal of Government and Civil Society (April)

 Table of Contents